Being Mortal (film): Suspension

 After principal photography began on March 28, 2022, Searchlight halted production on April 18 and officially suspended production on April 20 after investigating a complaint filed against Murray for "inappropriate behavior" a week prior.
 In a letter to the cast and crew, Searchlight said they were working with Ansari and Henley to resolve the matter and resume production.

 On April 30, Murray made a similar statement: "I did something I thought was funny, and it wasn't taken that way.
 The company, the movie studio, wanted to do the right thing, so they wanted to check it all out, investigate it, and so they stopped the production.
 But as of now, we're talking and we're trying to make peace with each other."
 In October of that year, reports emerged that Murray had allegedly straddled a "much younger" female production assistant and while both masked, kissed her on the mouth, causing her to file an official complaint.

 Shortly afterward, Palmer mentioned that the film would need "a major rewrite" to be completed without Murray, but that "if somebody could figure it out, it's Aziz".

 Aftermath

 The filmmakers sought to find a financier and distributor to replace Searchlight to no avail.
 Ansari moved on to develop another film, Good Fortune, retaining both Rogen and Palmer in the cast; he reportedly intends to revisit Being Mortal after working on the former.

 In 2025, Ansari shared that 50% of the film had been shot and that Rogen played the son of Murray's dying protagonist with Palmer playing Rogen's wife.
+Ansari also revealed that Helen Slayton-Hughes had shot a small part in the film as a nursing home resident; he also said talks were on-going about finishing the film but were dependent on scheduling.